 Board of Directors

-Audrey Brooks has loved yoga since since first discovering Lilias Folan on PBS way way back.
+Audrey Brooks has loved yoga since since first discovering Lilias Folan on PBS way way back in the 1970's..
 She received her 200 Hour yoga teacher certification from YogaWorks and is a graduate of the Yoga and Jewish Spirituality Teacher Training Program.

 In her work as the Senior Communications and Development Associate for The Mental Health Association of Westchester, she helped create Get On Your Mat for Mental Health, the annual mega-yoga event held outdoors on Court Street in White Plains on the summer solstice.